sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 The uploaded profile will be called custom event profile.

 An example of custom event profile is as below.
 With this particular custom event profile, user wants to
 - change severity of CUSTOM_EVPROFILE_CHANGE event (severity changed from INFORMATIONAL to MAJOR)
 - suppress the TEMPERATURE_EXCEEDED alarm (enable flag is changed from true to false)
 - introduce new alarm by name DUMMY_ALARM (there should be an application to raise/clear this new alarm).
 ```
 {
     "events": [
         {
             "name" : "CUSTOM_EVPROFILE_CHANGE",
+            "revision" : 0,
             "severity" : "MAJOR",
             "enable" : "true",
         },
         {
             "name": "TEMPERATURE_EXCEEDED",
+            "revision" : 0,
             "severity": "CRITICAL",
             "enable": "false"
         },
         {
             "name" : "DUMMY_ALARM",
+            "revision": 0
             "severity" : "WARNING",
             "enable" : "true",
         }